 We are interested in a wide variety of provocative manuscripts on current and future issues and trends in teaching, learning, and management education for this section of the journal.
 Essays are original commentaries or critiques.
 Narrative accounts of author experiences with specific instructional technologies, techniques, courses, or program creation are not essays.
 Dialogues are responses to papers previously published in AMLE.
 Interviews are discussions with academics, educators, and business or thought leaders that would be of interest to our readership.
 Submissions should follow the SUBMISSION INFORMATION guidelines below, and prospective authors are welcome to discuss ideas with the associate editor listed below.

 Dialogues are rooted in Exemplary Contributions, Research & Reviews, or Essays published in AMLE, and should broadly advance the state of scholarship in the area of the target paper, as opposed to being primarily critiques of the reasoning or methodology of the target paper.
 Authors of the target paper will not normally be allowed to respond to a Dialogue, except when the Editor and relevant Associate Editors deem that such a response could add significant value.
 In such instances, Dialogue, and the response from the author of the target article will appear contiguously.
+Although there is no formal page limit, manuscripts for this section are typically between 20 and 40 pages.
+The editors will consider papers longer than this only in rare occurrences.

 Before developing an interview-type manuscript, prospective authors are strongly encouraged to consult with the section editor to ensure that their topic and approach is consistent with AMLE's mission and audience: